sevagas/macro_pack/README.md

 ## Short description

-The macro\_pack is a tool used to automatize obfuscation and generation of MS Office documents for pentest, demo,  and social engineering assessments.
+The macro\_pack is a tool used to automatize obfuscation and generation of retro formats such as MS Office documents or VBS like format.
-The goal of macro\_pack is to simplify antimalware solutions bypass and automatize the process from vba generation to final Office document generation.
+This tool can be used for pentest, demo, and social engineering assessments. macro\_pack will simplify antimalware solutions bypass and automatize the process from vba generation to final Office document generation.
 It is very simple to use:
 * No configuration
 * Everything can be done using a single line of code